theDweeb/Fabric-Supply-Chain/README.md

-#Hyperledger Fabric Supply Chain Network
+# Hyperledger Fabric Supply Chain Network
+## Nodejs version 8.10.0 and npm 6.4.1 used

 ### Step 1
 #### Start the network with couchDB